 - If you take too much Mounjaro, call your healthcare provider or seek medical advice promptly.

+This summary provides basic information about Mounjaro but does not include all information known about this medicine.
+Read the information that comes with your prescription each time your prescription is filled.
 This information does not take the place of talking with your healthcare provider.
 Be sure to talk to your healthcare provider about Mounjaro and how to take it.
 Your healthcare provider is the best person to help you decide if Mounjaro is right for you.

 Mounjaro® and its delivery device base are registered trademarks owned or licensed by Eli Lilly and Company, its subsidiaries, or affiliates.